 The local directory takes precedence over the default directory.
-That is, Splunk Enterprise looks first in the local directory for resources.
+That is, the Splunk platform looks first in the local directory for resources.
 Anything present in local takes precedence over the same resource in the default directory.

 If you place source files in the default directory you can lose your changes during updates.
-When you update Splunk Enterprise, or update an app within a Splunk Enterprise instance, the update overwrites the contents of the default directory, but leaves the local directory untouched.
+When you update the Splunk platform, or update an app within a Splunk platform instance, the update overwrites the contents of the default directory, but leaves the local directory untouched.
 Place your dashboard source simple XML files in the local directory to ensure that they are not lost after an update.
 The previous examples in Simple XML source files use the local directory.